 To comply with US Flag Code, it is important to have the flag lit with a bright light that will last the night.
 While there is no hard and fast rule for luminosity, it’s generally accepted the closer to 300 lumens, the better.
 While most solar lights prioritize the flag, they can also provide additional lighting for whatever surrounds the flag pole, such as the patio, yard, or garden.
 This will require a much brighter solar light and a downward-facing unit.

 To ensure the solar light will last the night, it needs at least eight to ten hours of battery capacity.
-These batteries must also receive a full charge of solar power from the solar panels during a typical sunny day or six to eight hours.
+These rechargeable batteries must also receive a full charge of solar power from the solar panels during a typical sunny day or six to eight hours.
 It should also handle most incremental weather conditions to support an all-weather flag handling rain, snow, and wind.

-In addition to these main considerations for the best solar flagpole light, there are also installation logistics.
+In addition to these main considerations for the best solar-powered flagpole lights, there are also installation logistics.
 Some solar lights will require tools and adjustments, while others are relatively simple and screw onto the top of the flag pole.
 The aesthetics can also factor as the lights and solar panels will be visible next to the flag.
 Then as with any product, price is an important factor to balance against the other attributes of a solar light.

 1. Deneve Widebody Solar Flagpole Light